-The Council will form & maintain FOUR Lists of Judges.
-These shall be compiled anew annually, with the Judges Sub-Committee recommendations. (i.e. Nominated Representatives from each Member Club).
+The Council will form & maintain FIVE Lists of Judges.
+These shall be compiled anew on an annual basis.

 Best wishes for the future are extended to those who may have retired.